 3. Configure the connector in Bizagi Studio.

-Before doing so, note that you need to manually install the connector by uploading the .bizc file (as with any other connector and as described at http://help.bizagi.com/bpm-suite/en/index.html?connectors_setup.htm):
+You need to manually install the connector by uploading the .bizc file (as with any other connector and as described at http://help.bizagi.com/bpm-suite/en/index.html?connectors_setup.htm):

-To first install the connector, set:
+To install the connector, provide:

 For that new action, specify that whenever the button is clicked, it should: